 As a supplement to classroom work, the Astronomy program features excursions to local sites of historical and cultural interest such as the observatories at Nançay and Meudon.
 It is assumed that, apart from these organized excursions, students will use their free time to explore Paris on their own and to gain for themselves knowledge of this remarkable city deeper than that of the breathless tourist.

-The following courses were taught in Spring 2024:
+The following courses will be taught in Spring 2025:

 All participants also take a French language course.